MeRupamGanguly/interview-preparation/Kubernetis.md

 LoadBalancer : Creates an external load balancer (e.g., from cloud providers like AWS, GCP, Azure) and assigns a public IP to the Service.
 This allows the Service to be accessed from outside the cluster using that public IP.
 It’s often used in production environments.

-Headless Service : When you don’t need load balancing or a cluster IP, you can create a headless Service by setting the clusterIP field to None.
+Headless Service : When we don’t need load balancing or a cluster IP, we can create a headless Service by setting the clusterIP field to None.
 This allows direct access to the Pods without load balancing, useful for stateful applications.

 Services use selectors to determine which Pods belong to the Service. selector : Specifies that the Service will route traffic to Pods with the label app: my-app

 Deployment is a higher-level abstraction that manages ReplicaSets and Pods.
-Deployments provide version control and history for your application, making it easy to roll back to previous versions if needed.
+Deployments provide version control and history for our application, making it easy to roll back to previous versions if needed.
-Deployments support rolling updates, allowing you to update your application with zero downtime.
-Kubernetes gradually replaces old Pods with new ones according to the update strategy you specify.
+Deployments support rolling updates, allowing we to update our application with zero downtime.
+Kubernetes gradually replaces old Pods with new ones according to the update strategy we specify.
-If a new update causes issues, you can roll back to a previous version of your application.
+If a new update causes issues, we can roll back to a previous version of our application.
 Kubernetes maintains a history of revisions, making it easy to revert to a stable state.
-Deployments allow you to scale the number of replicas (Pods) up or down easily.
+Deployments allow we to scale the number of replicas (Pods) up or down easily.

 Cluster is a set of machines (nodes) that work together to run containerized applications.
 The cluster consists of a control plane(Master Node) and a set of worker nodes, and it provides the environment needed to deploy, manage, and scale applications.